gbonilla712/fpl-simple-linear-regression/README.md

 Station‑level geographic coverage

-Meteorological observations were obtained from the Florida State University (FSU) Climate Center.
+Meteorological observations were obtained from the FSU Climate Center.

 Methodology
-The analysis uses simple linear regression, modeling one independent variable at a time:
+The analysis uses simple linear regression, modeling one independent variable at a time.

 Dependent Variables (Y)
 Daily Electrical Demand